Eyevinn/whip-mpegts/README.md

   --srtSourceLatency INT
   --no-audio
   --no-video
+  --bypass-audio
+  --bypass-video
 ```

 Flags:

 - \-t Enable burned in timer
 - \-s Setup SRT socket in listener mode for receiving MPEG-TS and also use SRT when restreaming
+- \--bypass-video Skip video transcoding.
+Only works with H264.
+- \--bypass-audio Skip audio transcoding.
+Only works with OPUS.

 ### Quick Start
 To play out a testing stream and watch it in browser, we can use [Broadcast Box](https://github.com/Glimesh/broadcast-box).